 A big thank you from Nurse Howarter for keeping sick kids home from school, as this drastically reduces transmission of the yucky cold and flu germs!
-So far we have eluded any BIG hits on campus!
 At home, please talk to your kids about washing their hands frequently, instructing them to sneeze into tissues, and cough into elbows.
 Below is some general information about the flu and colds.

 To help prevent the flu and other colds: